 On the first workday of each month from a centralized location, a remonstrance list will be distributed which includes all courses that have recently been submitted through CARMIn.
 The reason for sending out a remonstrance list is to inform faculty of proposed curricular changes and to give them the opportunity to voice concerns.

-Any faculty member or department can file an objection to a proposed course/course revision within a strictly-enforced 30-day remonstrance period.
-Reasons for filing a remonstrance include concerns about the content or quality of instruction of the course and conflicts with existing courses.
+Any faculty member or department can file an objection to a proposed course/course revision within a strictly-enforced, 30-day remonstrance period.
+Reasons for filing a remonstrance include concerns about the content or quality of instruction of the course and any conflicts with existing courses.
 In the event that a remonstrance is filed, the two parties are expected to correspond in a good-faith effort to address and resolve these issues.
 What remonstrance does is to stop the proposed course/course revision in question until both the proposing and remonstrating parties are satisfied, or until the latter accepts the proposed (or a revised) course.
 In other words, the status quo is maintained unless all parties accede to the new/revised course.

-Note: Below you will find the necessary unit specific approvals:
+Note: Below you will find the necessary unit-specific approvals:

 - School of Business and Economics (SOBE):